How to Apply

 • Remain flexible and adapt to new requirements, processes, and procedures as required.

 Applicants will be considered for this position if they have a strong proven track record in customer service excellence, problem solving skills, familiarity with computer databases, and an interest in and aptitude for learning new computer programs, math, and business.
 Attention to detail and demonstrated organizational skills are critical for this position.
-Being able to prioritized activities and keep track of multiple deadlines are essential skills.
+Being able to prioritize activities and keep track of multiple deadlines are essential skills.
 A candidate for this position must demonstrate a well-developed set of interpersonal skills and a desire to work collaboratively to attain high levels of service excellence and to meet continuous improvement goals.
 Comfort in working with children and their families and demonstrated ability to interact in the respectful and compassionate way with families of patients is important.
 High school diploma is mandatory.
 Three years of experience in a business or clinical job setting required or an equivalent amount of education and experience.

 Experience in the University of Michigan Health System and a working knowledge of MiChart scheduling, documentation, and billing preferred.
 Demonstrated ability to be a flexible part of a large team of health care providers, and a working knowledge of Microsoft Office applications are desirable.
 Experience working technically with hearing aids and supporting audiologists is desired.
 Bachelor or Associate Degree preferred.